 | | Error: "The database login failed.
 Failed to open the connection.
 Details: [Database Vendor Code: 17]" |

-- The Database Server field in Sage 100 Settings Utility contain the wrong server name.
+| Cause | - The Database Server field in Sage 100 Settings Utility contains the wrong server name.

-- Firewall blocking SQL Server port
+- The firewall is blocking the SQL Server port.

-- Database Server field in Sage 100 SQL Settings Utilities on Server contains (Local)
+- Database Server field in Sage 100 SQL Settings Utilities on Server contains (Local).

 |

-- In Windows, select Start, All Programs, Sage, Sage 100 ERP 2013 , Sage 100 Premium ERP 2013 SQL Settings Utility.
+| Resolution | | [BCB:503:3rd party, customizations, etc:ECB] For Sage 100 2013 and higher - In Windows, select Start, All Programs, Sage, Sage 100 ERP 2013, Sage 100 Premium ERP 2013 SQL Settings Utility.

 - Select EDIT.